llgeek/Database-Implementation/Assignment_1/README.txt

  	Run: ./test_assign1
  	Clean: make clean

- 	The code has also alreadly put in 'lchen96' folder in the Fourier server.
+ 	The code has also alreadly been put in 'lchen96' folder in the Fourier server.
 You can directly test the code there as well.
 ==============================================================================================